akka/akka/akka-docs/src/main/paradox/stream/operators/Source-or-Flow/mapError.md

 Since the underlying failure signal onError arrives out-of-band, it might jump over existing elements.
 This operators can recover the failure signal, but not the skipped elements, which will be dropped.

-Similarily to `recover` throwing an exception inside `mapError` _will_ be logged on ERROR level automatically.
+Similarly to `recover` throwing an exception inside `mapError` _will_ be logged on ERROR level automatically.

 @@@div { .callout }